facebook/react-native-website/docs/flatlist-on-viewable-items-changed.md

 title: What's in view with FlatList using `onViewableItemsChanged`
 ---

-You might want to access just the items in a [`FlatList`](flatlist) that are visible in the viewport.
+You might want to access the items in a [`FlatList`](flatlist) that are visible in the viewport.
 For example: in list of videos, you want to automatically play a video when the video when it appears on the screen for a few seconds.

 In iOS, you could use [`visibleCells`](https://developer.apple.com/documentation/uikit/uicollectionview/1618056-visiblecells) in `UITableView`.
 React Native's `FlatList` component has its own powerful property: `onViewableItemsChanged`.
 This guide will show you how to use the `onViewableItemsChanged` and how it works under the hood.